ChenchengLiang/DragonLi/README.md

 ## Build Environment

-We first build [Apptainer](https://apptainer.org/docs/admin/main/index.html) images (similar to docker) to serve as our environment.
+We first build a [Apptainer](https://apptainer.org/docs/admin/main/index.html) image (similar to docker) to serve as our environment.
 Apptainer installation instructions can be found [here](https://apptainer.org/docs/admin/main/installation.html).

-If you don't use containers, you can also follow the commands in .def files mentioned below to install everything.
+If you don't use containers, you can also follow the commands in the `eval_recipe.def` file mentioned below to install everything.

-#### For training
-Go to the container folder, build an image by:

-    apptainer build train_image.sif alvis_word_equation_recipe-A100.def

-#### For evaluation
-Go to the container folder, build an image by:
+Go to the `container` folder, build an image by:

-    apptainer build eval_image.sif uppmax_word_equation_recipe.def
+    apptainer build eval_image.sif eval_recipe.def

-#### Path configuration
+#### Path Configuration
-Change the paths in file `config.ini` to make it run correctly.
+Adapt the paths in the file `config.ini` to make it run correctly.

 ## Reproduce Instruction

+#### Prepare Data for Training

+Go to the folder `demo/script` and run:

+    sh prepare_train_data_and_configurations.sh

+This will perform the following tasks:

+1. The `.eq` files represent word equation problems, and each corresponding `.unsatcore` file is one minimal unsatisfiable subset.

+   For each pair of `.eq` and `.unsatcore` files found in:
+   - `demo/data/train_data/divided_1/UNSAT`
+   - `demo/data/train_data/valid_data/UNSAT`

+   Generate the labeled training data.
+The output is stored in `train.zip`.

+2. Draw graph representations of the training data and store them in `graph_1.zip`.
+Each `.graph.json` file represents a single training example.
+To improve loading performance, these graphs are also serialized in pickle format and stored in `pkl.zip`.

+3. A set of training parameters and all necessary information are generated and stored in `Model/configurations/config_0.json`.

 #### Train a Model

-Go to the project root folder and run:
+First, go to the `demo/script` folder and run the mlflow server by

-    apptainer exec --nv container/train_image.sif python3 src/example/branch_train.py

-This will perform the following tasks:

-1. Generate training data (split points) in the file `benchmarks_and_experimental_results/example/01_track_train/divided_1/train.zip` for training and `benchmarks_and_experimental_results/example/01_track_train/valid_data/train.zip` for validation.
-2. Generate graph files `graph_1.zip` for each split point and store them in the folders `divided_1` and `valid_data` under `benchmarks_and_experimental_results/example/01_track_train` for training and validation respectively.
-3. Train two GNN models for 2- and 3-category classification for Rule 7 and 8, respectively.
-These will be stored in `Models/model_2_graph_1_GCNSplit.pth` and `Models/model_3_graph_1_GCNSplit.pth` respectively.
+    sh run_server.sh

+This will create a `mlruns` folder in the root path of this project to monitor and store all information while training.
+The terminal to run this command should not be closed until the training finished.